Skip to main content

 What to Do Next

-Once you have death certificates, you can start notifying institutions and transferring assets.
+Once you have death certificates, you can start notifying organizations and transferring assets.